davidaq/ccplus/doc/Render-pipe-line.md

 #### Calculate Render Dependency

-In this step, the engine has to calculate how compositions are
+In this step, the engine has to calculate how compositions and footages are depended with each other taking time span into account.
+The on going renders should be ordered using this dependency.
+The final render should only render visible parts of the timeline of all animated elements.

+#### Split Video to frames

+Depended video footages will be split into single frames for easy use.

 #### Interpolate Timeline